Tropical Storm Sanba (2023): Vietnam

 The precursor of Sanba interacted with the Intertropical Convergence Zone (ITCZ) and brought thunderstorms, tornadoes and strong waves in the South China Sea, sinking two Vietnamese fishing boats near the Spratly Islands.
-After two fishing boat sinked, search and rescue forces were mobilized to search for victims of the two sinking boats.
+After two fishing boat sank, search and rescue forces were mobilized to search for victims of the two sinking boats.
 Searchers stopped looking for victims on October 23.
 Three people were killed and 12 others were missing in this incident.
 The interaction between Sanba and the ITCZ, along with cold air and easterly winds blowing in from the sea, caused heavy rain in Central Vietnam, with many places recording rainfall of 120–175 mm in 8 hours.
 A level 4 disaster risk warning has been issued for Thừa Thiên Huế and Da Nang, the first time that Vietnam has issued a level 4 disaster risk warning due to heavy rain.
 After Sanba intensified to a tropical storm, the National Center for Hydro-Meteorological Forecasting (NCHMF) issued an "emergency storm bulletin" due to concerns that Sanba would cause notable impacts in Vietnam, though the warning was later cancelled as Sanba began to weaken and unlikely to bring significant impact to Vietnam.
 The impact of Sanba in northern Vietnam is relatively minor, only Bạch Long Vĩ Island recorded near gale-force winds.
 Total damage in Vietnam amounted to 549 billion đồng (US$22.4 million).